-Section 1.
-Domestic Corporations and Partnerships. - For the purpose of this 1 Act, domestic corporations and partnerships shall refer to all corporations and 2 partnerships organized and existing under Philippine laws, operating for profit: 3 Provided, that said corporations and partnerships report earnings over the last four 4 (4) years that allow them to engage in the production of rice/ corn for their 5 6 employees' requirements without adversely affecting their financial viability.
-Appropriate guidelines shall be issued to determine the corporations and 7 partnerships that are to be covered by this Act.
-8 a.
-Corporations/partnerships with existing landholdings suitable for rice/corn production may manage the land and produce the rice/corn or may enter into a management/contractual arrangement with farmers' groups such as farmers' associations, cooperatives, and agrarian reform communities (ARCs);
+1 Section 1.
+Domestic Corporation and Partnerships. - For the purposes of this 2 Act, domestic corporation and partnership shall refer all corporations and 3 partnerships organized and existing under Philippine laws, operating for profit: 4 Provided, that said corporations and partnerships report earnings over the last four 5 (4) years that allow them to engage in the production of rice/corn for their 6 employees' requirements without adversely affecting their financial viability.
+7 Appropriate guidelines shall be issued to determine the corporations and 8 partnerships that are to be covered by this Act.
+9 Sec.
+2. Corporative Farming Arrangements. - Participation in Corporative 10 Farming programs shall be on a voluntary basis.
+For the purpose of this Act, 11 corporations/partnerships may engage in the following Corporative Farming 12 programs: 13 a.
+Corporation/partnerships with existing landholdings suitable for rice/corn 13 14 a.
+Corporation/partnerships with existing landholdings suitable for rice/corn production may manage the land and produce the rice/corn or may enter into b.
+Corporations/partnerships may purchase or lease, on a long term basis public or private agricultural land suitable for rice/corn production, whereby the corporations/partnerships are given full management and production control over the purchased or leased lands or may enter into contractual arrangements, or joint ventures with landowners, farmers' organizations and ARCs.